 Bubbles in concrete sealer usually result from heavy product application.
 During application of the sealer, outgassing from the concrete surface should be free to quickly move through a thin, wet sealer ﬁlm.

 For instance, at a typical coverage rate of 300 square feet per gallon, one coat of an acrylic concrete sealer should be about 5 mils thick when wet.
 However, when the sealer is dry, it should be only about 2 mils thick.
 As a point of reference, a sheet of copy paper is 10 mils thick, and a credit card is 120 mils thick.

-When the sealer is applied too heavily, the air displaced through the surface can’t escape, and it forms bubbles in the sealer surface.
-To resolve this, two thin coats should be applied, as opposed to one heavy coat.
+When you apply the sealer too heavily, the air displaced through the surface can’t escape, and it forms bubbles in the sealer surface.
+To resolve this, apply two thin coats, as opposed to one heavy coat.

 In addition, bubbling of a sealer can also occur if applied in hot weather or if the concrete is exposed to direct sunlight.
 Under these conditions, the sealer will “skin over” and dry on the surface before all the solvent has evaporated.
 As the solvent attempts to evaporate, pressure buildup will form a bubble on the sealer surface.
 To avoid this issue, it’s best to apply concrete sealers during the coolest part of the day, when concrete isn’t in direct sunlight.